Malcolm Delevingne: Drug control

 Delevingne was an expert on the control of narcotic drugs.
 He believed that the key to narcotics control lay in curbing their supply and that the drug trade was "a great evil which must be fought."
 He convinced his colleagues that growers and manufacturers must be forced to cut back production to designated levels.
 He never gave up on promoting narcotics controls even after the Second International Opium Convention of 1925.
 He convinced the League of Nations to intervene in three conferences (1925: Certificate system- the exporter could only sell to a legitimate importer.
 This was intended to dry up the flow into the market; 1931: Limited production of manufactured drugs, illicit factories then began; 1936: Law enforcement issue, this involved the extradition of drug smugglers and co-operation between countries.)
 Delevingne continued to promote the prosecution of illicit drug businesses.

 As one of the Undersecretaries of State at the Home Office, Delevingne represented the United Kingdom's interests on the League of Nations' Opium Committee from 1931.

 He also stayed active in this area after his retirement, representing the United Kingdom at international opium conferences until 1947.

 Barnardo's

 Delevingne became actively involved in the children's foundation Barnardo's in 1903, joining its governing body in 1934, subsequent to his retirement.

 Honours

-In recognition of his services, Delevingne was appointed a Companion of the Most Honourable Order of the Bath in the 1911 Coronation Honours, a Knight Commander of the Most Honourable Order of the Bath in 1919, and a Knight Commander of the Royal Victorian Order in 1932.
+In recognition of his services, Delevingne was appointed a Companion of the Most Honourable Order of the Bath in the 1911 Coronation Honours, a promotion to Knight Commander of the Most Honourable Order of the Bath in 1919, and a Knight Commander of the Royal Victorian Order in 1932.